 - With mixer on low, gradually add to butter mixture, beating until well combined.
 Add oats, coconut, apricots, dark chocolate, cherries, and pecans; mix on low until just combined.

-- Arrange 3/4 cup balls of dough on prepared cookie sheets, about 3 inches apart.
+- Arrange large balls of dough on prepared cookie sheets, about 3 inches apart.

 - Use the palm of your hand to flatten into 4-inch rounds.
 Bake until golden brown, rotating cookie sheets halfway through, about 16 minutes.
+If your cookies are still pale after 16 minutes, keep baking!
+If the dough is very cold it will take longer.
 Let cookies cool on pan 2 minutes before transferring to a wire rack to cool completely.